vegu-ai/talemate/README.md

 ### Windows

 1. Download and install Python 3.10 or Python 3.11 from the [official Python website](https://www.python.org/downloads/windows/). :warning: python3.12 is currently not supported.
-1. Download and install Node.js from the [official Node.js website](https://nodejs.org/en/download/).
-LTS version recommended.
-This will also install npm.
+1. Download and install Node.js v20 from the [official Node.js website](https://nodejs.org/en/download/).
+This will also install npm. :warning: v21 is currently not supported.
 1. Download the Talemate project to your local machine.
 Download from [the Releases page](https://github.com/vegu-ai/talemate/releases).
 1. Unpack the download and run `install.bat` by double clicking it.
 This will set up the project on your local machine.
 1. Once the installation is complete, you can start the backend and frontend servers by running `start.bat`.